GA-CustomLearning/ai-agents-for-leaders/README.md

-# AI for Leaders Workshop
+# AI Agents for Leaders Workshop

-Welcome to the **AI for Leaders Workshop**—a session designed to help senior leaders and C‑suite executives understand the strategic role of AI agents in business transformation.
+Welcome to the **AI Agents for Leaders Workshop**—a session designed to help senior leaders and C‑suite executives understand the strategic role of AI agents in business transformation.

 ## Learning Objectives